schackniss/schackniss.de/_posts/2022-04-25-value-based-pricing.md

 ---
 layout: post
 title: Value-Based-Pricing
-description: Fundamentals of Value-Based-Pricing and Total cost of ownership analysis.
+description: Term paper for the lecture "Controlling in Product Management".
+Fundamentals of Value-Based-Pricing and Total cost of ownership analysis.
 ---
 ## Term paper